MaheshSharan/AI-Powered-Interview-Preparation-System-AIPS-/AIPS_Todo_List.md

    - Upon successful authentication, users are directed to their dashboard

 2. **User Dashboard**
-   - First-time users are prompted to upload their resume
+   - First-time users are prompted to select a target company and role
    - The dashboard provides navigation to all system modules
    - Progress indicators show completion status of each module

 3. **Module Progression**
-   - Resume Analysis → Target Job Selection → Technical Assessment → Virtual Interview → Analytics
+   - Company & Role Selection → Resume Analysis → Virtual Interview → Technical Assessment → HR Interview → Analytics & Feedback
    - Each module unlocks after completing the previous one
    - Users can revisit completed modules to refine their preparation